 Frozen shoulder may cause pain and stiffness and limit the movements of shoulder.

 Frozen shoulder condition can be diagnosed by the presenting symptoms and radiological diagnostic procedures such as X-rays or MRI scans.

 Conservative Treatment options include:

 - Non-steroidal anti-inflammatory drugs and steroid injections for pain

 - Physical therapy to improve your range of motion

 - Sometimes heat may be applied to reduce pain

-Your surgeon may recommend Shoulder arthroscopy when the conservative treatment does not work.
-During surgery, the scar tissue will be removed and tight ligaments, if any, will be dissected.
-Following surgery physical therapy will be advised to bring full range of motion and strengthen the muscles.
+Your surgeon may recommend frozen shoulder surgery, namely arthroscopy, when the conservative treatment does not work.
+During surgery, the scar tissue will be removed, and tight ligaments, if any, will be dissected.
+Following surgery physical therapy will be advised to bring a full range of motion and strengthen the muscles.
 If you have any questions about frozen shoulder, or a potential procedure, please reach out to us!